 Paper Hints and Notes

 - Non-native English speakers are strongly encouraged to obtain the assistance of a technical editor before submitting papers, as language difficulties are a frequent concern during the review process.
 We also encourage non-native speakers to practice their verbal skills, as well as their ability to understand spoken English, so they will be able to understand questions during conference presentations.

 - Papers which are not appropriate for the refereed papers track may be appropriate for the "case studies" track.
 Another alternative is to assemble a group of people with diverse ideas on the topic you wish to discuss and submit a panel proposal.
 We encourage you to consider these opportunities as well.

-- Please do not include a copyright notice on your paper, as it interferes with our ability to make legal copies for reviewers, and also interferes with the blinding process.
+- Please do not include a copyright notice on your paper, as it interferes with our ability to make legal copies for reviewers, and also interferes with the anonymizing process.